-Everyone is at risk for foodborne illness (also known as food poisoning) but young children, pregnant women, and people with weakened immune systems are more likely to get sick from eating foods contaminated with bacteria and other germs.
+Everyone is at risk of foodborne illness (also known as food poisoning) but young children, pregnant women, and people with weakened immune systems are more likely to get sick from eating foods contaminated with bacteria and other germs.

 Foodborne illness is common and can cause mild to severe sickness.
 Symptoms may include nausea, vomiting, stomach cramps, diarrhea, upset stomach, and fever.
-A person may not feel sick right away because symptoms may appear a few hours or days after consuming contaminated food or drinks.
-Anyone who is feeling sick (cold, flu, RSV, or COVID-19) should not prepare or cook foods for other people because their germs can spread to foods and drinks.
+A person may not feel sick right away because symptoms may appear a few hours or days after eating.
+Anyone sick with a respiratory illness like a cold, flu, RSV, or COVID-19 should not prepare or cook meals for other people because their germs can spread to foods and drinks.

-Raw poultry, meat, and seafood can spread germs to anything they touch - foods, hands, countertops and surfaces, sinks, utensils, dishes, containers, and cutting boards.
+Raw poultry, meat, and seafood can spread germs to anything they touch including foods, hands, countertops and surfaces, sinks, utensils, dishes, containers, and cutting boards.
 When preparing and cooking food, follow these four safety steps (Clean, Separate, Cook, and Chill).
 Cooking foods to the right temperature kills germs and prevents people from becoming sick.

-Cooked foods can also make guests sick if left out on the table or counter for too long before putting them in the refrigerator.
-Bacteria and other germs grow quickly in foods that reach temperatures in the "Danger Zone" - between 40°F and 140°F. When serving food, keep foods at safe temperatures - hot foods hot and cold foods cold.
+Guests may also get food poisoning from cooked foods left on the table or counter too long before putting them in the refrigerator.
+Bacteria and other germs grow quickly in foods that reach temperatures in the "Danger Zone", between 40°F and 140°F. When serving food, keep foods at safe temperatures; hot foods hot and cold foods cold to prevent illness.
 It is unsafe to leave foods including pies that contain dairy or eggs out of the refrigerator or freezer for more than two hours.